menegax/SENG302-Organ-Donation-Management-System/doc/manual_test/gui_component_test/gui_admin_test.md

     - Change any fields
     - Click "Save" button
     - Ensure changes are reflected on the profile screen
+    - Log out
+    - Log back in
+    - Ensure changes are persisted

 ## Test History